pebblecode/pebble-handbook/great-work/design/ux-research/user-testing.md

 Testing sessions should be semi-structured.
 This means that you should be prepared to ask a set of questions to common to each participant, but you should also be prepared to deviate temporarily from the structure should a topic of interest arise.
 A good testing session will typically start with easy questions, for example demographic questions, and move into progressively more complex areas.
 This allows the participant to become confident as the testing session proceeds.

 ###Demographic Questions
+Participants may cluster in groups according to various factors.
+For this reason it is useful to ask demographic questions so that any patterns that may emerge in the test data can be associated with particular groups.

 * Age
 * How long at company